DaniaAmin/License-Plate-Detection-System/README.md

 Configuration
 Modify the main.py to point to different video sources or adjust the detection and tracking parameters according to your specific requirements.

-Contributing
 Contributions to enhance the functionality of this system are welcome.
 Please adhere to the following steps:

-Fork the repository.
-Create a new branch (git checkout -b feature/AmazingFeature).
+Fork the repository:Create a new branch (git checkout -b feature/AmazingFeature).
-Make your changes.
-Commit your changes (git commit -m 'Add some AmazingFeature').
+Make your changes:Commit your changes (git commit -m 'Add some AmazingFeature').
 Push to the branch (git push origin feature/AmazingFeature).
 Open a pull request.